Children in the Park (CHiP)

 - Access to the new state-of-the-art Esplanade Playspace

 - Sports clinics from local sports teams and organizations

 - Splash Pool

 - Lunch on the river banks

-Thank you to the Boston Bruins Foundation, Highland Street Foundation and The Reebok Foundation for supporting our 2016 Children in the Park program.
-Your generosity will ensure that 1,000+ kids experience the joys of outdoor play in the park!
+Thank you to the Boston Bruins Foundation, Highland Street Foundation, The Reebok Foundation and Sweetgreen for supporting our 2017 Children in the Park program.
+Your generosity will ensure that 1,000+ kids experience the joys of outdoor play in the Park!